shivtools/TinyLucktastic/README.md

 # TinyLucktastic

-###

-#### What is S3Piper?
+#### What is TinyLucktastic?
-PHP tool to drag and drop, upload, compress and push **multiple** images to a specified Amazon S3.
+TinyLucktastic is a tool to drag and drop, upload, compress, resize and push **multiple** images to a specified Amazon S3.
 Images are compressed using Kraken's awesome image compression API.

 ![alt text](https://raw.githubusercontent.com/shivtools/TinyLucktastic/master/public/markdown/tiny.png "Sneak peek!")